kaistAI/Janus/README.md

 ## Overview

-This repository mainly has three sections:
+This repository is for reproducing Janus models and results on our proposed Multifaceted Bench.
+There are three sections in this repo:

 - [Inference and evaluation](#inference-and-evaluation) of Janus models on Multifaceted Bench
 - [Training main Janus models](#train-main-models) using [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl)
 - [Training Janus-RM-7B](#train-reward-model) using [OpenRLHF](https://github.com/OpenLLMAI/OpenRLHF)

 As we use different codebases for the three sections, we provide separate installation guidelines under the respective section.

 ## Inference and evaluation
 ### Setup